BLE-LTER/ble-handbook/handbook.md

 - station_name: fully spelled out station names, e.g. Kaktovik Deep Station 2
 - latitude
 - longitude
-- station_depth: only include if provided by the PI for a given dataset
+- station_depth: only include if provided by the PI for a given dataset.
+This is likely only included in the YSI dataset since it reflects the physiochemical properties of the station while we occupy for sampling.
+If we added station depth to all the CP datasets, it would be identical to what is currently part of the YSI dataset since we only have one depth measurement per visit.
 - habitat_type: lagoon/river/ocean
 - station_sampling_priority: primary/secondary/river/ocean (discrete samples only)